HassnainKazmi/React-Login-Module/README.md

 # Login Module
 Developed a standalone login module that receives user credentials as input, validates the entered data against the stored data in the database, and upon successful login, displays the associated user information.

-To access the login page, users must enter the correct credentials, such as the email "hassnainkazmi07@gmail.com" and password "hello2023".
 To ensure access to the login page, users should click the "home" tab once the website is opened.
+Then, users must enter the correct credentials such as the email "hassnainkazmi07@gmail.com" and password "hello2023" to see their information.

 Technologies Used: React JS, JavaScript, Firebase, CSS3, & HTML5